craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 Characters of size categories Large or higher may always use the higher Damage Dice, even when wielding this weapon with one hand.

+### Finesse
+This weapon is designed to be used by skill rather than force.
+A weilder's DEX is used in place of their STR while making attack and damage rolls with this weapon.

 ### Two-Handed
 This weapon must be held in two hands to be wielded effectively.
 If wielded in one hand, any weapon attacks are made with Disadvantage.